Substance Abuse in Texas

 Texas Culture and Substance Abuse

-In 2010, the Houston Chronicle broke a story on the rise of prescription drug abuse in Texas, finding that 1,900 of the state’s residents died every year as a result of overdosing on their medication.
+In 2010, the Houston Chronicle broke a story on the rise of prescription drug abuse in Texas, finding that 1,900 of the state’s residents died every year as a result of overdosing on their medications.
 In response, addiction expert Jane Maxwell led the calls for state legislators to fund a system to track prescription drugs in real time, and to create a system whereby state authorities could monitor overdose deaths to improve their responses.

 Meanwhile, colleges took their own steps.
 Some schools have posted information about the causes and signs of overdoses on dormitory doors, offering classes and seminars on substance abuse.
-Some have even provided amnesty to students who are hesitant to ask for help, for fear that divulging drug use or illicit alcohol consumption might lead to punitive academic or legal measures.
+Some have even provided amnesty to students who are hesitant to ask for help, for fear that divulging drug use or illicit alcohol consumption might lead to punitive academic or legal measures.18

 Texas and Marijuana

 Perhaps anticipating the shift, then-Governor Perry spoke in favor of reducing penalties for small amounts of marijuana use.
 He spoke of how his policies of allocating resources away from prison sentences, and towards probation and progressive forms of treatment, have set a model for other states to follow.
-While still opposing the outright legalization adopted by Washington state and Colorado, Perry touted his “diversionary and rehabilitative programs” (such as drug courts) as examples of how decriminalization keeps minor offenders out of jail, keeps families together, and provides appropriate counseling and therapeutic services.
+While still opposing the outright legalization adopted by Washington state and Colorado, Perry touted his “diversionary and rehabilitative programs” (such as drug courts) as examples of how decriminalization keeps minor offenders out of jail, keeps families together, and provides appropriate counseling and therapeutic services.25

 The White House’s Office of National Drug Control Policy talks about the Drug-Free Communities (DFC) Support Program in Texas.
-DFCs work with local organizations to prevent drug use by adolescents.
-In 2011, the White House gave grants to Texas groups like:
+DFCs work with local organizations to prevent drug use by adolescents.1 In 2011, the White House gave grants to Texas groups like:

 - Aransas Citizens Against Drugs (“promoting health, safety and wellness [and] reducing drug use”)